creativetimofficial/soft-ui-dashboard-laravel-livewire/README.md

 The documentation for the Soft UI Dashboard Laravel is hosted at our [website](https://www.creative-tim.com/live/soft-ui-dashboard-laravel/?start-page=/docs/getting-started/laravel-setup.html&ref=sudl-readme).

 ### Login
 If you are not logged in you can only access this page or the Sign Up page.
-The default url takes you to the login page.
-Logging in is possible with already existing credentials.
+The default url takes you to the login page where you use the default credentials **admin@softui.com** with the password **secret**.
+Logging in is possible only with already existing credentials.
+For this to work you should have run the migrations.

 The `App\Http\Livewire\Auth\Login` handles the logging in of an existing user.